WildYorkies/peregrinations-in-perl6/book/4-HowToWeb.md

 And finally, `close` tells us that a socket can be closed (and implies that it can be opened!).

-What these methods don't tell us is from and to where these sockets recieve and send data.
+What these methods don't tell us is from and to where these sockets receive and send data.

 The answer is _other sockets_.